Patna Museum team visits Collectorate campus, inspects vintage road roller, safety vault | Law-Order

 The road roller, manufactured by John Fowler and Co, Leeds, England is currently languishing in an open area in front of the historic District Engineer's Office building situated on the banks of the Ganga river, whose elongated east wing was demolished on July 3 to make way for the new collectorate complex.

 ''A team from Patna Museum visited the Patna Collectorate campus today.
 The members of the team inspected the road roller which needs urgent restoration.
 It is a rare item.
-After the inspection, a report would be submitted to higher authorities and action would be taken accordingly,'' said a senior official of the Patna Museum and member of the team.
+After the inspection, a report will be submitted to higher authorities and action taken accordingly,'' said a senior official of the Patna Museum and member of the team on Wednesday.

+The four-member team also saw the hanging skylight located in a room of the Dutch-era District Engineer's Office building, a vintage safety vault embedded in another room.

 On May 13 this year, the Supreme Court had rejected a plea by heritage body INTACH, which was fighting a legal battle since 2019 to save the historic landmark from demolition, paving the way for the demolition of the Patna Collectorate complex.